 Salaried trainees are employed by the school and receive a monthly salary.
 Trainees on this route may be used for covering classes up to one day per week and may be asked to carry out some duties.

-Wokingham is proud of its schools and we are looking for applications from people who have the desire, passion and determination to be outstanding trainee teachers within these schools.
-All the primary schools offering the School Direct route into teaching are keen to work with these trainees, at least for a year and possibly for longer.
+We are looking for applications from people who have the desire, passion and determination to be outstanding trainee teachers.
+All the special schools offering the School Direct route into teaching are keen to work with these trainees, at least for a year and possibly for longer.

 About the training provider

-The Wokingham Secondary Federation is a close partnership of ten secondary schools, two special schools and a PRU whose aim is to support collaboration in order to raise the standards of students’ achievement across the borough.
+The Wokingham Federation is a close partnership of ten secondary schools, two special schools and a PRU.
+Its aim is to support collaboration in order to raise the standards of students’ achievement across the borough.
+It works closely with the primary schools in the area.

-For 2021 - 2022, the Federation is delighted to be able to offer Primary School Direct courses.
+For 2022 - 2023, the Federation is delighted to be able to continue to offer Primary School Direct courses.

 The Federation is extremely proud of its work with its ITT trainees, many of whom stay on each year to work as teachers in one of our schools.